 - What should the transcript look like?

 The requirement is that the coach demonstrates the 9 IAC Coaching Masteries® within 30-45 minutes, so a recording less than 30 minutes is acceptable as long as this requirement is met.

 First, make sure you have read and meet the guidelines.
 One powerful tool for self-evaluating your readiness is to record as many of your sessions as you can, and review them yourself.
 This is a great tool for your continual improvement.
 The Masteries Note-Sheet, E-book, and feedback guide for scoring yourself will help you get more comfortable with assessing and improving your coaching.

 Although the hallmark of the IAC® is honoring coaches for their unique approaches to learning, and recognizing that each coach comes to coaching with a variety of experiences, we do have a recommended path that can help all coaches grow and improve their coaching skills.
 The first step is to design a Masteries Professional Development Plan (MPDP) as a tool for planning and assessing your progress.

-The written test is a great measure of how well a coach understands the theory and conceptual application of the Masteries.
+The online test is a great measure of how well a coach understands the theory and conceptual application of the Masteries.
 In a coaching session you demonstrate your ability to use and apply the Masteries.

 - Hire only official Licensees.
 It is illegal to use IAC Coaching Masteries® for commercial purposes without a license.
 All licensees are listed under Licensing Agreement and Payment.